aruship4/recipe-project/README.md

 The red line on the graph represents the **observed statistic** of **-0.003**, meaning that meaning main dishes have slightly lower missingness than non-main dishes.
 Since the **p_value** that we found **(0.009)** is < 0.05, we **reject the null hypothesis**.
 The missingness of `avg_rating` does depend on `is_main-dish` (whether a recipe is a main dish or not)

-2. Missingness of avg_rating vs. recipe duration.
+2. Missingness of avg_rating vs. recipe duration (minutes).

 The second permutation test checks whether the missingness of avg_rating depends on the `minutes` column.